Mandypick/mysql2-migrations/README.md

-#  Mysql2 Migrations :: Type module projects : Windows OS
+#  Mysql2 Migrations :: Type module projects

 - Create and manager migrations with mysql2 from repositories with configuration "TYPE MODULE"
-- Only support windows os

 # 📫 Disclaimer

 - This package must be used with MODULE TYPE IMPORT AND FROM
 - Set config on package.json "type": "module"
 - NO compatible with MODULE.EXPORT AND REQUIRE
-- Due to various reasons between permissions and compatibility this package does NOT work on Linux, I am very sorry.

 # 🧠 Configuration